moliver28/research-handbook/content/handbook/company/working-groups/python-stewardship.md

 Milestones
 17.7 - Kick off of Working group
 17.8 - Contributions to documentation
-17.9 - Define templates for python services, libraries and utilities
+17.9 - Define templates for python services, libraries, linting and utilities

 ## Exit Criteria